Pylons/pyramid/docs/tutorials/bfgwiki2/basiclayout.rst

 ---------------------------------

-In a SQLAlchemy-based application, a *model* object is an object composed by quering the SQL database which backs an application.
+In a SQLAlchemy-based application, a *model* object is an object composed by querying the SQL database which backs an application.
 SQLAlchemy is an "object relational mapper" (an ORM).
 The ``models.py`` file is where the ``bfg_routesalchemy`` Paster template put the classes that implement our models.